- Build a high-functioning robot with new innovative ideas that is able to complete every aspect of the SKYSTONE game from Game Strategy. (Build)

 The Build Process:

 Every year, First Tech Challenge announces a new theme for their robot competitions.
 Together, we plan out our game strategy, brainstorm solutions for the robot build, and then CAD all the parts of the robot prior to our build.
 All the members of our team learn about the fundamentals of engineering and the documentation involved.
 Our ideas are researched thoroughly and critically reviewed to decide which idea would be the most effective.
+We also consult with professionals to improve our designs.

 We use technical softwares such as OnShape and Solidworks to CAD and test all of our designs.
 Once all of our designs are documented and our engineering drawings are made, we order and purchase our parts and start the building process.
 Our programmers then take over, programming our robot in Java.